mahan-hosseini/NeuroWarp/matlab/README.md

 - We provide the ERPs of correct and intrusion trials for users to explore this function

 ### Running dtw_timeseries_correlation.m using our ERPs:
-*You should be able enter the following into MATLAB’s command window if your current directory (cd) corresponds to where you have saved our data*
+*Enter the following into MATLAB’s command window making sure your current directory (cd) corresponds to where you have saved our data*
 1.	load("example_series_N2pcP3s.mat")
 2.	series_1 = P3_Correct
 3.	series_2 = N2pc_Correct